About the Initiative

 Governance

 Audited financial statements are prepared annually by an independent firm and filed with the appropriate charitable regulator.
 Copies are available to member communities and to any researcher with standing interest.
+The Initiative does not accept anonymous gifts in excess of the current-year operating contribution ceiling set by the board.

 Staff